-Pricing must reflects the value of the product quality.
+Pricing must reflect the value of the product quality.
 In Islam, prices must be fair and just.
-The seller is prohibited to charge price that is incompatible with its quality
+The seller is prohibited to charge a price that is incompatible with its quality

 O ye who believe!
 Stand out firmly for justice, as witnesses to Allah, even as against yourselves, or your parents, or your kin, and whether it be (against) rich or poor: for Allah can best protect both.
 Follow not the lusts (of your hearts), lest ye swerve, and if ye distort (justice) or decline to do justice, verily Allah is well-acquainted with all that ye do.
 (Quran 4:135)

 “[O Muhammad S.A.W] Say: My creator has commanded justice”.
 (Qur’an 07:29)

 6. Business Transaction should be Free from Maisir